-Our flashlight is a generic 41 LED Professional UV Inspection Flashlight 395-400nm Ultraviolet Spectrum.
+Our flashlight is a Cool88 41 LED Professional Uv Inspection Flashlight 395-400nm Ultraviolet Spectrum.
 If you are thinking about getting one, get it with 30 or more LED’s, otherwise the range of the light will be too small and you won’t see much.

 CAUTION: do not shine the light at anybody’s eyes (people and mammals).
 It is very powerful and can damage vision.